RobGibbens/blog/_posts/2015-01-09-Adding-a-Windows-Phone-Project-to-an-Existing-Xamarin.Forms-Solution.md

     }
 }
 ```

 > Note : Be sure to change the relevant namespaces

-At this point, we have a funtioning Windows Phone app, leveraging all of the work that we previously did for iOS and Android.
+At this point, we have a functioning Windows Phone app, leveraging all of the work that we previously did for iOS and Android.
 The only remaining tasks would be to implement any custom renderers and/or platform specific interfaces, and add the appropriate icons and images.